By Berto, CMO, February 7, 2026

 Mechanical and chassis checks (engine, transmission, brakes)

 Have a trusted mechanic inspect the chassis and drivetrain.
-Look for service records and test-drive behavior for brakes, transmission shifting, and engine cooling.
+Look for service records and test-drive feel for brakes, transmission shifting, and engine cooling.
 A short road test with varying speeds will surface many common issues.

 Electrical systems (house battery, alternator, solar, shore power)